Deep Cervical Flexors: A Key To Neck Pain Relief & Restoration Of Function & Posture

 While some take to stretching or exercise of the deep cervical flexors right away, there are others that need more detailed instruction of the craniocervical flexion exercises.
 We have outlined the many documented benefits of specific neck exercises, describe and picture three different methods of the nodding motion that is critical to strengthening the deep cervical flexors.

 This section is for those with chronic neck pain and headaches, as well as those looking to correct misalignment of the cervical curve.
 It is for those with particularly difficult conditions, requiring special details and practitioners looking to expand their knowledge base and clinical acumen.
 While many can progress to the second focus of the neck stretching, we are going to stop here and concentrate on the craniocervical motion.

 Many do not have the resources or time to seek personal professional help.
 I remember rehab for my first shoulder surgery n 2014.
 Early in the process during passive table stretching, I was next to a woman undergoing therapy for her chronic neck pain.
 Although I might have been paying more attention to my own therapy, I was very impressed with the instruction she was receiving by a very knowledgeable Physical Therapist.
 Trying to keep my comments to myself, the woman made some significant gains in a short period of time.

-The first two videos show Tara demonstrating deep flexor muscle work and is very good.
+The first two videos show Tara, a Pilates instructor, demonstrating deep flexor muscle work and is very good.
 Try to work through the outside noise.

 This next one is a more clinical perspective and explanation.

 For those who are serious about these exercises, there is a device that can greatly assist.
 A 2015 study in the Journal of Physical Therapy Science found that using a neck stabilizer biofeedback device had significantly better results than those without for endurance and mobility in individuals with forward head posture.